 You’re in Safe Hands with the LFN Founders

 Aptira is a founding gold sponsor of the Linux Foundation Networking (LFN) project, which brings together several of its network-oriented projects like ONAP, ODL and OPNFV into one governance unit.
 Alongside the other founding partners (and some of our drinking buddies) we’re defining the next generation of network orchestration.

 Since The Open Network Automation Project was officially launched in February 2017, over 1000 people have joined and are continuing to work on merging OPEN-O (Open Orchestrator) and ECOMP (Enhanced Control, Orchestration, Management & Policy) within the project.
 ONAP gives access to over 10 million lines of code, making it the single largest open source networking initiative in the industry today.

 Fostering Open Networking Communities Worldwide

-We love open source and we love open networking!
-Aptira is committed to supporting the open networking community, and fostering open networking technologies world-wide.
+At Aptira, we have a holistic & inclusive definition of Open Networking.
+We are committed to supporting the open networking community, and fostering open networking technologies world-wide.